1. Home

 Japanese research finds that taurine inhibits gallstone formation, probably due to decreased cholesterol in the liver.
 And a recent Chinese study shows that this amino acid also protects against liver damage.

-That’s why I personally recommend the combination of Bile Builder and Liver-Lovin’ Formula, which contains a unique blend of taurine, artichoke (a well-known liver healer that boosts bile production), and chlorophyll (rich in magnesium to further enhance detoxification).
+That’s why I personally recommend Liver-Lovin’ Formula, a unique blend of taurine, artichoke (a well-known liver healer that boosts bile production), and chlorophyll (rich in magnesium to further enhance detoxification).
 It’s a cleansing boost that also kick starts metabolism and weight loss.

 Several other supplements can help too.
 The study in Alternative Medicine Review suggests vitamin C, iron, and lecithin to prevent gallstones, for example.